iwi/iwi.github.io/_posts/2018-03-31--aggregated_data_density_plots.markdown

 ![imatge3](/images/unnamed-chunk-7-1.png)

-Which is a bit different to the original
+Which is a bit different to the original in blue below.

 ```r
 t %>%